elgrons/Tamagotchi.Solution/README.md

 ## Setup/Installation Requirements

 * _Clone this repo._
-* _Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ProjectName"._
+* _Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "Tamagotchi.Solution"._
 * _In the command line, run the command ``dotnet run`` to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal._
 * _Optionally, you can run ``dotnet build`` to compile this console app without running it._
 * _If we want to run our project in production mode with a watcher, we can use a command line flag to specify that we want to run the "production" profile. ``dotnet watch run --launch-profile "production"``_